spatie/laravel-blade-x/README.md

 # Notice

 We have abandoned this package because Laravel 7 introduced native support for Blade-X style components.

 Only use this package if you're on Laravel 6 or below.

+When upgrading to Laravel 7 you should convert your Blade X components to native Laravel Blade components

 # Supercharged Blade components